喵咪社区

 Tests to check for irregular heart health after COVID-19

 One of the most important things to do after you have had COVID-19 is to get a follow-up exam with your primary care physician to make sure you are recovering properly.
-If you suspect you are having issues with your heart after a COVID-19 infection, here are some tests Dr. Hindoyan recommends.
+If you suspect you are having issues with your heart after a COVID-19 infection, here are some tests your doctor may recommend.

 • Electrocardiograms (EKG or ECG): This is a good way to test for an irregular heartbeat, or arrhythmia, by reading the electrical signals in your heart.

-• Echocardiogram: This test can detect problems with the chambers in your heart by using sound waves to produce images of the heart and its chambers. 鈥淚 would start with this, and if the patient has other cardiomyopathy seen, that鈥檚 when I would consider an MRI,鈥 Dr. Hindoyan says.
+• Echocardiogram: This test can detect problems with the chambers in your heart by using sound waves to produce images of the heart and its chambers.聽

 • MRI: Magnetic resonance imaging (MRI) creates advanced images of the soft tissues of your heart, and can show the extent of scarring, inflammation and other damage to the tissue.